menu

 Demographics

-The per capita income in Epes in 2022 was $20,034, which is low income relative to Alabama and the nation.
-This equates to an annual income of $80,136 for a family of four.
+The per capita income in Epes in 2022 was $15,670, which is low income relative to Alabama and the nation.
+This equates to an annual income of $62,680 for a family of four.
+Epes also has one of the higher rates of people living in poverty in the nation, with 55.12% of its population below the federal poverty line.

 The people who call Epes home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Epes residents report their race to be Black or African-American.
+The greatest number of Epes residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Epes include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Epes is English.
 Other important languages spoken here include Portuguese and Polish.